-- 3.2 It is recommended that the measurement should be made under the following conditions, in service: - 7.5-unit cycle for the signals transmitted by the measuring equipment; - use of either some of the standardized texts specified in Recommendation R.52; - test with the appropriate degree of start element distortion, long and short; - reading the margin when less than one error per sentence of Recommendation R.52 is obtained.
-(The margin is the lesser of the two values of the degree of distortion obtained from the two measurements.)
+It is recommended that the measurement should be made under the following conditions, in service:

+- character structure appropriate to the equipment under test chosen from Table 1/S.3; - use of one of the standardized texts in Recommendation R.52 [7]; - test with the appropriate degree of start element distortion, long and short; - reading the margin when one error per test sentence is obtained (the marging is the lesser of two values of the degree of distortion obtained from the two measurements).

-Note - It will be up to Administrations using some other measuring method to work out for their own use figures to give equivalent results to those that would have been obtained by the recommended method.
+Note - It will be up to Administrations using some other measuring method to work out for their own use figures to give equivalent results to those which would have been obtained by the recommended method.